 MAP intends to complement the existing art museum community in Shanghai.
 It will enhance Pudong New Area through the creation of fresh opportunities for public access to culture.
 The establishment of MAP also builds upon Shanghai’s, and especially Pudong New Area's, historical traditions and recent successes.

 Tate holds the national collection of British art from 1500 to the present day and international modern and contemporary art.
 British art is represented by artists chosen for their contribution to its history and development, rather than their nationality alone.
 The collection continues to expand its holdings of modern and contemporary art from around the world.

 Tate has long been engaged with Chinese art and artists, including through the Tate Research Centre: Asia (2012-19), the Asia Pacific Acquisitions Committee (since 2007) and collegiate exchange between the British and Chinese cultural sector.
 Tate has also staged many exhibitions in China, including Landscapes of the Mind: Masterpieces from Tate Britain (1700-1980), Tate’s most visited exhibition: a survey of landscape painting at the Shanghai Museum in 2018, which toured to the National Art Museum of China (NAMOC) in Beijing and Hong Kong Museum of Art.
 A JMW Turner exhibition from Tate was also held at NAMOC in 2009.
 Tate has also staged exhibitions of Chinese art in the UK, including The Real Thing at Tate Liverpool in 2007.

 As part of an initial three-year collaboration, Tate is providing Museum of Art Pudong with training and expertise in areas such as visitor services, operations, art handling and exhibition management, audience development, and learning.
 Light is the first in what is expected to be a longer-term programme of artistic exchange between the two museums.

-Scan the QR code to buy the museum pass
+Scan QR code to purchase tickets